xmorera/xmorera.github.io/index.markdown

 ---
 **Note: This site is under RECONSTRUCTION.
 The previous Wordpress site died, and I am moving it to GitHub Pages**

+Table of contents: There are several categories: Posts, Fit Fat  Fit

 Hope you like it here.
 Let me share with you a few things I have on my mind.